Wilfix07/DEV-INV/SETUP.md

    - Verify user exists in Supabase Auth
    - Check user role in users table
    - Ensure RLS policies are correct

+4. **"Infinite recursion detected in policy" errors**
+   - This is caused by circular references in RLS policies
+   - Run the fix script: `supabase/fix-rls-policies.sql`
+   - Or manually drop and recreate the policies

 4. **QR Scanner not working**
    - Ensure HTTPS connection (required for camera access)